21DP4RKaln/Trivia/README.md

 4. **View Results**: See your final score and game statistics
 5. **Dashboard**: Track your progress and view game history

+### Game Persistence Features

+The game now includes automatic save functionality:

+- **Automatic Save**: Games are automatically saved after each question
+- **Continue Game**: If you leave or reload the page, you can continue from where you left off
+- **24-Hour Expiry**: Saved games expire after 24 hours for security and storage management
+- **Cookie-Based**: Uses secure cookies and tokens to identify your saved game
+- **Cross-Session**: Works even if you close and reopen your browser
+- **Guest Support**: Both registered users and guests can save games

+**How to use:**

+- Start a game and answer some questions
+- Close your browser or navigate away
+- Return to the homepage - you'll see a "Continue Saved Game" option
+- Click "Continue" to resume from your last question
+- Or choose "Start New Game" or "Abandon Game" if you prefer

 ### Admin Functions

 1. **Become Admin**